 It’s illegal to own a wild animal in Wisconsin without a license, with some exemptions.
 Permits are not required to own chipmunks, rats, squirrels, weasels, and pocket gophers, among other species.

-Banned Pets: Big game animals, trophy game, wolf, wolf hybrid
+- Banned pets: big game animals, trophy game, wolf, wolf hybrids